-Network performance monitoring is an overlooked way to assess how well and how consistently your Wi-Fi is acting.
-Whether you’ve just begun or you want to implement a solution, consider the following dos and don’ts for monitoring your network performance.
+Internet network performance monitoring is an overlooked way to assess how well and how consistently your ethernet and your Wi-Fi is acting.
+Whether you’ve just begun or you want to implement a solution, consider the following dos and don’ts for your network performance monitoring.

 - Do keep it simple.
 “It” being the monitoring system; if it is complicated, no one will really use it.
 Monitoring systems should also be affordable–the cost of monitoring should not be more expensive than the cost of supplying the system.

 - Do understand that the ultimate goal of internet performance monitoring is to provide a good, consistent user experience.
 Information on service performance is collected to give an overall picture, including benchmarks and fluctuations, of the kind of user experience your network is providing.
 From there, you can look at how to address any relevant issues as well as what steps you need to take to improve user experience.